-Being an elo+ user means that you can use elo free of advertising and without any time restrictions.
-You can access all games and start them against friends or players from the elo community who match you.
-In addition, you can open 5 instead of 3 playgrounds with your favourite games and change them at any time without being bound to the holding period of 2 weeks.
+As an elo+ user, you can use elo ad-free and without any time restrictions.
+You have access to all games and can start them against friends or matching players from the elo community.
+In addition, you can pick 5 instead of 3 favorite games.

 No!
 We offer you the 3-month pass to use elo+ for three months without subscription.
 After the three months, elo+ ends automatically.
 If you want, you can then buy another pass.